Hyle-org/devhub-hyle/docs/quickstart/example/first-token-contract.md

 #### Prove the transaction

-Hylé transactions are settled in two steps, following [pipelined proving principles](../../concepts/pipelined-proving.md).
+Hyli transactions are settled in two steps, following [pipelined proving principles](../../concepts/pipelined-proving.md).
 After this step, your transaction is sequenced, but not settled.

 For the transaction to be settled, it needs to be proven.
 You'll start with building the contract input, specifying: